Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 200 GP visits, 400 dental, 150 optical, 300 prescriptions = 1,050 annual medical — 87.50/month.
-Set aside in a dedicated fund.
+A dedicated fund is one common way to smooth these costs.
 Out-of-pocket medical is often underestimated because many costs are irregular rather than monthly.

 A worked example